-- Creation and update of "po" files based on the classes of any namespace. - Generation of JavaScript data to be included into application - Dynamic creation of localization data based on the standardized informations available at unicode.org.
+- Creation and update of "po" files based on marked strings in the class files. - Inclusion of translation information in the generated application. - Dynamic creation of localization data based on the standardized information available at unicode.org.
 The "main" package of CLDR which is used, is locally mirrored in the SDK.